Maanav-G/Blog/README.md

     python manage.py runserver
     ```

+## Upcoming
+- Bug fixes
+- Adding user accounts
+- Making it more aesthetically pleasing
+- Publishing it online

 ## Thanks
 If you got this far, and went through the instructions (that I didn't think anyone would bother going through), then congratualations!